Avelina9X/memory-transformer-pt4/README.md

 - **Sophia Optimizer** for faster convergence.

 ## Usage
-### Environemt
+### Environment
-We recomend using the official PyTorch docker container and installing all of `requirments.txt`.
+We recommend using the official PyTorch docker container and installing all of `requirments.txt`.
 In the future we'll provide a dockerfile which does all the setup for you.

 ### Envars
 The following environment variables **must** be set: